What is a Raku Kiln?

 For this project, you will need a ceramic fibre insulation blanket like this 1/2"" ceramic fibre insulation blanket from Morgan Ceramics.
 This insulating material is super versatile and can be used in temperatures up to 2400 degrees F there it is most suitable for your raku kiln.
 Check Price.

 Since this kiln will be fired by gas, you will need to run a propane torch into the trash can.
-You can purchase the Red Dragon VT 2-23 C Propane vapor torch kit from amazon.
-This torch kit comes with a hand tightened tank fitting which is actually very convenient because it can easily be hooked up to any refillable gas tank.
-Along with this, you will need a squeeze valve to regulate the pressure of the gas and amount of heat getting into the kiln.
-For this, we also recommend the Red Dragon V-880 PH-1 Squeeze valve which has an adjustable pilot.
+You can purchase the Goede G-2 Stainless Steel Forge/Foundry Burner and 0-30 PSI Regulator with Gauge from amazon.
+This torch kit can easily be hooked up to any refillable gas tank.

 If you will be moving your kiln around, then you definitely need a cylinder dolly like the Red Dragon CD-100 cylinder dolly with which you can simultaneously move your cylinder while using the torch.
 Check Price.